-We were repeatedly asked by our hosts for our suggesti them here after having exchanged ideas with key officials in distinction -- between core principles and technical procedures for implementing them.
+We were repeatedly asked by our hosts for our suggestions for improving the electoral process, and we offer them here after having exchanged ideas with key officials in the Ministry of Civil Affairs.
+We begin with a pivotal distinction -- between core principles and technical procedures for implementing them.
 In the villages we observed, the core principles of a democratic election -- secret ballot, multiple candidates, direct election, etc. -- are understood and practiced.
 That might not be the case in the many villages we were not able to visit, and an important challenge for the Ministry of Civil Affairs is to bring those villages up to the level of the ones we visited.
 With regard to the second tier of issues -- technical procedures -- we offer the following suggestions: